curi/websites/close-reading/atlas-shrugged-2.md

 >
 > “What trouble?”

 If Larkin doesn’t know, why did he bring it up?
-There are people who *something unstated*, and the world is some unstated way nowadays.
+There are people who have some unstated attributes, and the world is some unstated way nowadays.
 But, Larkin informs us, we can’t know anything, and anything can happen.
 What an empty statement.
 It’s good that Hank repeats his direct question.

 > The smile was disarming, like that of a **boy** who throws himself at the **mercy** of an **incomprehensible universe**.
 He was **fifty-three years old**.

 This is typical Rand.
 She doesn’t spell out the comparison between being like a “boy” and being 53 years old.
 She just puts the two comments next to each other and leaves it to the reader to notice the contrast.
 Larkin is acting like a boy, but isn’t a boy – he doesn’t have the excuse of youthful ignorance.

-The universe isn’t incomprehensible, not merciful.
+The universe isn’t incomprehensible, nor merciful.
 Mercy comes from people, not nature.
 Incomprehension comes from refusing to think, evading issues, rejecting reason, etc., not from nature.
 Some people, like Hank, do understand things.

 > “You’re not popular, Hank.”
 >